-Peck et al. (1996) presented a stacked palaeomagnetic record over the last 84 ka from a sediment record of Lake Baikal (Siberia).
-Although Lake Baikal is located at 50°30' N, ~1500 km away from Levinson-Lessing Lake, it is the nearest lacustrine record extending beyond the LGM.
-The age model of the Baikal stack is based on AMS 14C ages and the correlation of rock magnetic climate proxy data to the marine oxygen isotope record of Martinson et al. (1987).
+Peck et al. (1996) presented a stacked palaeomagnetic record over the last 84 kyr from a sediment record of Lake Baikal (Siberia).
+Although Lake Baikal is located at $50^{\circ}30'$ N, $\sim 1500$ km away from Lake Levinson-Lessing, it is the nearest lacustrine record extending beyond the LGM.
+The age model of the Baikal stack is based on AMS C ages and the correlation of rock magnetic climate proxy data to the marine oxygen isotope record of Martinson et al. (1987).